edwiny/progref/java/spring_boot.md

 * `@Service` - "Interface to operation that stands alone in the model, with no encapsulated state."

+### @Bean vs @Component

+* Use @Bean when you need to create a bean from a 3rd party class where you don't have control over the source code.
+* Use @Bean for classes the just provide configuration (perhaps some static strings).
+* @Component is generally preferred otherwise.

 ### Auto Instantiation of Spring Platform Beans

 It's important to understand that the Spring framework provides the utility of the platform via a bunch of beans that gets instantiated from the platform code.